 This author has two novels that relate to Indonesia.
 They are “Escape to Kalimantan” and “Surfing for Wayan and Other Stories”.
 Each is provided with a good summary of the storyline.
 Also try “O’Leary, JI Terrorist Hunter”.
 These can be found by scrolling down the site page.

 Sophie Masson.
 ‘The Tiger is a novel set in Java, the main island of Indonesia.
 Combining realistic description, mystery and the supernatural, it is a rich and complex novel.
 Nick and his family travel to Java for holidays and also to see where his father was born : and get caught up in a mystery whose roots go back thirty years before, to the troubled ’60’s in Indonesia.
 This novel, which has been very popular and widely reviewed, gives an interesting picture of Javanese culture, life and history’.
+You can also try here.

 ‘View curated digital resources that gather together Asia-related web links relevant to year-level content descriptions of the Australian Curriculum : Languages - Indonesian’.
 Multiple links to further resources and information.